tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 Since it's a tree, there should be a root component and branch components that stem out of it.
 So let's create our root component.

-Create a new `app.ts` file inside of the `client` folder.
+Create a new `app.component.ts` file inside of the `client` folder.

+{{> DiffBox tutorialName="meteor-angular2-socially" step="0.4"}}

+First we're importing the dependency we needed from `@angular/core`.

+Notice, the Component's selector matches the `<app>` tag we will provide in `index.html` below, and the View template creates the view.

+The class, AppComponent, inherits from `@Component` which is part of Angular 2.

+We have defined the component, let's create the template:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="0.5"}}

+Now, we can use it inside of the component:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.6"}}

-First we're importing the dependencies we needed from `@angular/core` and `@angular/platform-browser-dynamic`.
-This is not a folder and files in your directory, but a reference to CommonJS modules aliased as `@angular/core` and `@angular/platform-browser-dynamic`, which in fact located under your `node_modules` directory.

-Notice, the Component's selector matches the `<app>` tag we will provide in `index.html` below, and the View template creates the view.

-The class, Socially, inherits from `@Component` which is part of Angular 2.
+**About templates**

+Thanks to `angular2-compilers` package, we can import any html file into TypeScript space as a module.
+"But what we get from that module?"
+You ask.
+The answer is simply, it's a string. `angular2-compilers` converts html file's contents into string.

+> Since a component doesn't exist without its template, **we recommend** you to use a ***template as a string*** method, instead of loading it asynchronously (`templateUrl`).

+> In our opinion, this is the best practice of creating components.

-Finally, we `bootstrap` our component, thus, marking it as the root component.
+Finally, we can `bootstrap` our component, thus, marking it as the root component.

-> You can see another example of Meteor's power and simplicity - no need to include this file anywhere.
-Meteor takes care of it by going through all the files in the project and include them automatically.

-Our component has the template defined with the `template` property, let's create the template:
+First thing to do is to add `<app/>` element to the `<body/>`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.7"}}

-The only thing left before we can run our app is to import the root module and add the `<app>` tag to `index.html`.
+Great!
+We still need to tell the Angular2 framework which component should be loaded:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.8"}}

-Importing the root module every time looks like a repetitive task.
-Here comes some good news — the Angular 2 Meteor package recognizes the file named `app.ts`.
-If you have one in the app root folder, the package will import it for you without even having to ask.
+As you can see, we used `angular2-meteor-auto-bootstrap` package.

+In order to make Angular understand Meteor, `angular2-meteor` includes providers.

+Adding those providers to each component is annoying so we've added a new `bootstrap` that overrides the basic bootstrap method from `@angular/platform-browser-dynamic` and adds some those additional providers to your app.

 Let's run the app: